-I’ve been known to troll the farmer’s markets late in the morning, eyeing the artichoke vendors.
+I’ve been known to cruise the farmer’s markets late in the morning, eyeing the artichoke vendors.
 Why?
 Near the end of the day’s market, the farmers are more willing to sell their stock at a discount.
 And since I eat a lot of these artichokes, I need to buy a lot.
 And even here in California, artichokes aren’t cheap.

 Why bother with these pickled artichokes?
 Because they are simply flat-out better than anything you can buy.
 I am not just saying that.
 You know when you buy pickled artichokes, and they’re kinda squishy?
 Soft?
 These aren’t.
 These stay firm for months in the jar.

 They will soften eventually, though, so eat them within about nine months.
-Think you can do that?
-Thought so.

 Pickled, Marinated Artichokes